lij2960/RedisM/docs/SEARCH_FUNCTIONALITY.md

 ### For String Values (Key Manager)
 1. Select a String key in the key manager
-2. Press Ctrl+F or click the "🔍 Search" button
+2. Press ⌘F or click the "🔍 Search" button
 3. Enter search text in the dialog
 4. Use "Find Next"/"Find Previous" or Enter/Shift+Enter to navigate

 ### For Dialog Text Areas
 1. Open any dialog with text editing (Hash, List, Set, ZSet, etc.)
-2. Press Ctrl+F while focused on the text area
+2. Press ⌘F while focused on the text area
 3. Search dialog appears automatically
 4. Navigate through search results as above